Laughing gull: Description

 Laughing gulls take three years to reach adult plumage.
 Immature birds are always darker than most similar-sized gulls other than Franklin's.
-First-year birds are greyer below and have paler heads than first-year Franklin's, and second-years can be distinguished by the wing pattern and structure.
+First-year birds are greyer below and have paler heads than first-year Franklin's, and have an all-black tail.
+Second-year birds can be distinguished by the wing pattern, with more extensive black on the primary coverts, and sometimes still some black on the tail.
+The laughing gull's English name is derived from its raucous kee-agh call, which sounds like a high-pitched laugh "ha... ha... ha...".